 Their high oil content means macadamia nuts go rancid easily, so store them in an airtight container in the refrigerator, where they can last for up to nine months.
 Storage in the pantry shortens their shelf life to about six months, while frozen macadamia nuts last up to a year in an airtight container.

 Nutrition and Benefits

-A 1-ounce serving of roasted, salted macadamia nuts packs a substantial 235 calories and 25 grams of fat.
+A 1-ounce serving of roasted, salted macadamia nuts, which equals about 12 nuts, packs a substantial 235 calories and 25 grams of fat.
 However, most of that is monounsaturated fat, which can help lower your LDL cholesterol and help improve your heart health.
 In addition, they provide a decent amount of fiber, along with vitamin B1 and manganese, a trace mineral, which help your body turn nutrients into energy.

 |Serving Size: 1 cup (134 g) dry roasted, no salt added|

 |Cholesterol 0g||0% DV|